MettePihl/OmniaDocsG2/admin-settings/business-group-settings/settings/central-image-location/index.rst

 Add a new Central Image Location
 **********************************
+Create an Image Library in SharePoint and then add it as a new Central Image Location.
 To add a new Central Image Location, click the plus:

 .. image:: central-image-locations-click-plus-new2.png